Private hospital sector could earn up to £90m a month being on standby for NHS

 “The question is, why wasn’t there a better plan in place that avoids having to pay a minimum income guarantee of that level to the private sector whether or not they deliver?

-“Surely by now we’d have got into a better place of negotiation to make sure that we can deliver that extra surge capacity at a lower costs to the tax payer and not do it as an emergency?”
+“Surely by now we’d have got into a better place of negotiation to make sure that we can deliver that extra surge capacity at a lower cost to the taxpayer and not do it as an emergency?”

 Sir Chris replied: “We have in this case a surge that has the risk of having very severe consequences for the NHS and this is one of the mitigations.”